shallow

 Object.is(setLeft, setRight) // -> false

-shallow(setLeft, setRight) // -> true
+shallow(setLeft, setRight) // -> trueComparing Maps

-When comparing maps, it's important to understand how Object.is
+When comparing maps, it's important to understand how Object.is and shallow function operate, as they handle comparisons differently.

-because shallow performs a shallow comparison of the maps.
+The shallow returns true because shallow performs a shallow comparison of the maps.
 It checks if the top-level properties (in this case, the maps themselves) are the same.
-Since mapLeft
+Since mapLeft and mapRight are both instances of the Map object and contain the same key-value pairs, shallow considers them equal.

 const mapLeft = new Map([